hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 [Shao et al. (2020)](#shao20rescalenet) propose to combine the skip connection using the slightly modified formulation, $\boldsymbol{y} = \alpha x + \beta f(x),$ where $\alpha^2 = 1 - \beta^2$ and $\beta^2 = 1 / (l + c)$ for the $l$-th skip connection.
 Here, $c$ is an arbitrary constant, which was eventually set to be the number of residual branches, $L$.
 For a single-layer ResNet ($l = c = 1$), this is equivalent to setting $\alpha = 1 / \sqrt{2},$ as suggested by [Balduzzi et al. (2017)](#balduzzi17shattered).
-However, the more general approach should assure that the outputs of residual branches are weighted similarly in the end result, independent of their depth.
+However, the more general approach should assure that the outputs of residual branches are weighted similarly at the output of the network, independent of their depth.

 ## Normaliser-Free ResNets